cositools/cosi-setup/README.md

 ##### Tumbleweed

 Tumbleweed is a cutting edge rolling release thus not recommended for COSItools, as it might break at any moment in time.
-As of February 2023, it is not compiling.
+Sometimes it works, sometimes not.

 ##### SLES